SummaryRead the full fact sheet

 Other blood tests may be done to help with diagnosis and to check the effects of treatment.

 Test results can take a few days to come back.
 It is very natural to feel anxious waiting to get your results.
 It can help to talk to a close friend or relative about how you are feeling.
-You can also contact the Cancer Council Helpline on 13 11 20 and speak with a cancer nurse.
+You can also contact on .

 Treatment of ovarian cancer

-Chemotherapy (anti-cancer medications) is almost always given after surgery.
-This is to kill off any cancer cells that may have been left behind after surgery.
-Radiotherapy (using x-rays to kill cancer cells) is also occasionally used.
+(anti-cancer medications) is often given as well as surgery to reduce the tumour requiring surgical removal, or to kill off any cancer cells that may remain after surgery. (using x-rays to kill cancer cells) is also occasionally used.

 All treatments have side effects.
 Your medical team will discuss these with you before your treatment begins.